bradybiethman/Preparing-Active-Directory-Infrastructure-in-Azure/README.md

 <img <img width="2335" height="480" alt="image" src="https://github.com/user-attachments/assets/644d2d15-6dae-4265-a4bd-c29289ef76f8" />
 </p>
 <p>
-We ensure that the Resource Group has been created in Azure.
+Ensure that the Resource Group has been created in Azure.
 (This may require you to press refresh to make sure it works.)
 </p>
 <br />